kidneys out on the damp shaded tree bark

 Not Threatened

-The one that looks like a tiny kidney has fronds that are undivided, kidney-shaped, and fleshy, a single, rounded leaf attached to a short stalk.
-The fronds are bright green and translucent, with a glossy surface that catches the light.
-They are arranged in loose clusters on the bark, each one a tiny green kidney.
-It is the liverwort of the organ shape, the one that looks like it belongs inside a body rather than on a tree, the one that is both familiar and strange.
+It is not rare.
+Hymenophyllum nephrophyllum looks like a tiny kidney.
+Its fronds are undivided, kidney-shaped, and fleshy.
+A single, rounded leaf attached to a short stalk.
+The fronds are bright green and translucent.
+With a glossy surface that catches the light.
+They are arranged in loose clusters on the bark.
+Each one a tiny green kidney.
+It is the liverwort of the organ shape.
+The one that looks like it belongs inside a body rather than on a tree.
+The one that is both familiar and strange.
 What makes it special is the shape.
 Trichomania liverwort is one of the most distinctive liverworts in New Zealand.
 Its kidney-shaped fronds are unlike anything else in the plant kingdom.
-They look like tiny kidneys or small, fleshy leaves.
-The shape is a blurring of the line between fern, which usually have divided fronds, and something older, something more primitive.
-It is the liverwort of the ancient shape, the one that looks like it has been around since the time of the first plants, the one that is a living fossil.
-The fronds are undivided, a single, rounded blade attached to a short stalk.
-The margin is entire (smooth) and often slightly wavy.
-The surface is glossy and translucent, with a network of veins visible when held up to the light.
+They look like tiny kidneys.
+Or small, fleshy leaves.
+The shape is a blurring of the line between fern and something older.
+Something more primitive.
+It is the liverwort of the ancient shape.
+The one that looks like it has been around since the time of the first plants.
+The one that is a living fossil.
+The fronds are undivided.
+A single, rounded blade attached to a short stalk.
+The margin is entire.
+Smooth.
+Often slightly wavy.
+The surface is glossy and translucent.
+With a network of veins visible when held up to the light.
 The colour is a bright, vibrant green.
-Under a hand lens, the veins are visible, a delicate network of lines running through the translucent tissue.
-Biologically, the trichomania liverwort reproduces by spores, released from capsules on short stalks.
+Under a hand lens, the veins are visible.
+A delicate network of lines running through the translucent tissue.
+Biologically, it reproduces by spores released from capsules on short stalks.
 The capsules are often hidden among the fronds.
-The spores are tiny, carried by the wind to new locations.
+The spores are tiny.
+Carried by the wind to new locations.
 To find trichomania liverwort is to find the tiny green kidneys on the bark.
-They are bright, glossy, and kidney-shaped, a living organ on the tree.
-You can see the veins, the translucent surface, the ancient shape.
-It is the liverwort of the blurry line, the one that blurs the line between fern and something older, the one that proves that the oldest designs are often the most elegant.
+They are bright, glossy, and kidney-shaped.
+A living organ on the tree.
+You can see the veins.
+The translucent surface.
+The ancient shape.
+It is the liverwort of the blurry line.
+The one that blurs the line between fern and something older.
+The one that proves that the oldest designs are often the most elegant.
+It carries on regardless of classification.